-Students interested in dual enrollment opportunities should contact Stephanie Hunthausen, Director of K-12 Partnerships, 406-447-6993, dualenrollment@helenacollege.edu.
+Students interested in dual enrollment opportunities should contact a dual enrollment advisor: dualenrollment@helenacollege.edu.

 Access to Success

 In an effort to improve options for those students severely at-risk or who have completely dropped out of high school, Helena College and the Helena School District have formed a partnership called Access to Success.
 This pathway serves as a model dropout recovery/reengagement program in the Helena community.